Premature ejaculation: Epidemiology

-Premature ejaculation is a prevalent sexual dysfunction in men; however, because of the variability in time required to ejaculate and in partners' desired duration of sex, exact prevalence rates of PE are difficult to determine.
+Premature ejaculation is a prevalent sexual dysfunction in males; however, because of the variability in time required to ejaculate and in partners' desired duration of sex, exact prevalence rates of PE are difficult to determine.
 In the "Sex in America" surveys (1999 and 2008), University of Chicago researchers found that between adolescence and age 59, approximately 30% of men reported having experienced PE at least once during the previous 12 months, whereas about 10 percent reported erectile dysfunction (ED).
-Although ED is men's most prevalent sex problem after age 60, and may be more prevalent than PE overall according to some estimates, premature ejaculation remains a significant issue that, according to the survey, affects 28 percent of men age 65–74, and 22 percent of men age 75–85.
+In males, although ED is the most prevalent sex problem after age 60, and may be more prevalent than PE overall according to some estimates, premature ejaculation remains a significant issue that, according to the survey, affects 28 percent of men age 65–74, and 22 percent of men age 75–85.
 Other studies report PE prevalence ranging from 3 percent to 41 percent of men over 18, but the great majority estimate a prevalence of 20 to 30 percent—making PE a very common sex problem.

 There is a common misconception that younger men are more likely to develop premature ejaculation and that its frequency decreases with age.
-Prevalence studies have indicated, however, that rates of PE are constant across age groups.
+Prevalence studies have indicated, however, that rates of PE are relatively constant across age groups.

 History

+Naturalism

-Male mammals ejaculate quickly during intercourse, prompting some biologists to speculate that rapid ejaculation had evolved into men's genetic makeup to increase their chances of passing their genes.
+Male mammals ejaculate quickly during intercourse, prompting some biologists to speculate that rapid ejaculation had evolved into genetic makeup of human males to increase their chances of passing their genes.

 Ejaculatory control issues have been documented for more than 1,500 years.
-The Kamasutra, the 4th century BCE Indian marriage handbook, declares: "Women love the man whose sexual energy lasts a long time, but they resent a man whose energy ends quickly because he stops before they reach a climax."
+The Kamasutra, the 4th century BCE Indian marriage handbook, declares that "if a male be long-timed, the female loves him the more, but if he be short timed, she is dissatisfied with him."

 Waldinger summarizes professional perspectives from early in the twentieth century.

 Sex researcher Alfred Kinsey did not consider rapid ejaculation a problem, but viewed it as a sign of "masculine vigor" that could not always be cured.
 The belief that it should be considered a disease rather than a normal variation, has also been disputed by some modern researchers.

-Psychoanalysis

-Freudian theory postulated that rapid ejaculation was a symptom of underlying neurosis.
-It stated that the man has unconscious hostility toward women, so he ejaculates rapidly, which satisfies him but frustrates his lover, who is unlikely to experience orgasm that quickly.
-Freudians claimed that premature ejaculation could be cured using psychoanalysis.
-But even years of psychoanalysis accomplished little, if anything, in curing premature ejaculation.

-In 1974, there was no evidence found to suggest that men with premature ejaculation harbor unusual hostility toward women.